sxia1/YoRPG_Hi-/README.md

 Orcs are stronger and have higher defense.
 We pray for your survival.

 ### Zombies
 Zombies have a lot more health and are much tankier than the other monsters.
-However, due to rigor mortis, they are also have less attack weaker and are much slower.
+However, due to rigor mortis, they are also much weaker.

 ## YoRPG
 Where the code for gameplay lies.
 In other words, what will happen in the terminal when the game is being played.